f4b6a3/uuid-creator/README.md

 In this implementation, the timestamp has milliseconds accuracy, that is, it uses `System.currentTimeMillis()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#currentTimeMillis()) to get the current milliseconds.
 An internal _counter_ is used to _simulate_ the standard timestamp resolution of 10 million intervals per second.
 The reason this strategy is used is that the JVM may not guarantee[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()) a resolution higher than milliseconds.

-Two alternate strategies are provided in the case that the default timestamp strategy is not desired: nanoseconds strategy and delta strategy.
+Another alternate strategies is provided in the case that the default timestamp strategy is not desired.
 The nanoseconds strategy uses `Instant.getNano()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html#getNano--).
 You can use the `NanosecondTimestampStrategy` if your machine provides high time resolution.
 My personal development PC doesn't.

-The delta strategy uses `System.nanoTime()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()).
-The `DeltaTimestampStrategy` calculates the difference in nanoseconds between two calls to the `getTimestamp()` method.
-This difference is used to figure out the current timestamp in nanoseconds.
-As you can see, it is not precise, but it's an alternate option if you really need nanoseconds resolution.

 You can create any strategy that implements the `TimestampStrategy` in the case that none of the strategies provided suffices.